ctiedt/rsramfs/README.md

 ### `lib.rs`

 This is probably the most interesting module.
 It contains all of the `rsramfs` operations such as mounting, creating files etc.

+## Acknowledgements

+Our build system is a modified version of the one found in [souvik1997/kernel-roulette](https://github.com/souvik1997/kernel-roulette).
+For generating kernel bindings, we used the system provided by [fishinabarrel/linux-kernel-module-rust](https://github.com/fishinabarrel/linux-kernel-module-rust).
+"Basic neccessities" such as IO and memory management are also taken from or based on these two modules.
+The functionality of our file system is an almost direct port of the C code from the [Linux kernel](https://github.com/torvalds/linux/tree/master/fs/ramfs).